SAIMON-25/Health-Care-Cu-Hospital/README.md

 SOURCE path/to/database.sql;
 ```

-This creates the `jobra_hospital` database and all required tables.
+This creates the `Health_care_cu` database and all required tables.

 ---